scandichotels/sb-sd-poc/README.md

   <img width="400" alt="Screenshot 2022-06-20 at 17 01 57" src="https://user-images.githubusercontent.com/43675670/174630918-78a35fe9-7f55-4ec3-8858-a73924a23fde.png">
 </div>

-## Automating the transformation of Figma tokens with the use of GitHub Actions
+## Automate the transformation of Figma tokens with GitHub Actions

 - Create a .github/workflows folder in the root of the project.